Latin America, unable to flatten its curve, struggles to cope with pandemic

 Colombian guerrillas are using coronavirus curfews to expand their control.
 Violators have been killed.

-Fonseca, her mother, brother, sister and 2-year-old son all were infected in the run-down colonial-era home they share near downtown Bogota.
+Fonseca, her mother, brother, sister and 2-year-old son all were infected in the rundown colonial-era home they share near downtown Bogota.
 They lost her 44-year-old father to the virus in July.

 But despite rampant infections in the neighborhood, she said, “there’s still people walking around without face masks, people on the street corners drinking, having parties. . . .
 There really is a big lack of awareness.”